Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs: Introduction

-\textbf{Our thesis.} We formalize this as a \emph{mismatched decoder} problem~\citep{Merhav1994, Scarlett2020}.
-The LLM's scoring rule was learned from text, so it can only extract information along text-aligned directions.
-Accessible information is bounded by the Generalized Mutual Information (GMI), not the standard mutual information.
-We call the difference the \emph{information accessibility gap}.
+In this framing the accessible information is bounded by the Generalized Mutual Information (GMI) not standard mutual information, as would be the case for matched decoders.
+We refer to this difference as the \emph{information accessibility gap}.
 The gap is not about architecture; it is about the scoring rule.
 No explicit adapter module is required: any system where a text-trained decoder processes non-text representations faces the same constraint, whether the representations arrive through a learned projection, a discrete codebook, or the LLM's own layers.
 At inference, every trained model has fixed weights: the scoring rule is whatever the training procedure produced.
 A model trained predominantly on text has a text-shaped scoring rule regardless of whether the LLM was frozen or fine-tuned during training.
 What matters is the training objective, not which components were updated (\S\ref{sec:implications}).